maxxiimo/the-front-end-manifesto/information-architecting.md

 Because you laid out your applications [markup][], [styles][], and [mobile][] groundwork in chapters 1 through 3 -- and hopefully have deployed on Heroku or elsewhere -- what you wireframe here will be production ready, and in this section we will begin to transform our paper prototype into a working wireframe.

-An assumption I will make here is that you already are a proficient front end coder, so for the most part I'll just briefly cover the process I follow beginning with a discussion on content which includes type and images.
+An assumption I will make here is that you already are a proficient front end coder, so going into how to go about writing basic markup from the prototypes we just developed is something I won't get into.
+After codifying my prototypes here is what I have:

+!!!
+NEED IMAGE !!!

+Pretty bare-bones, but that will soon change.

 #### Content

-Regarding the actual type for your project, if you have it great!
-If not this article gives a nice overview of how content blocks can be used in situations where type is not known, perhaps a client has not yet delivered it:
+A word on content.
+I have all of my content for the most part, but regarding the actual content for your project, if you have it great!
+If not, this article gives a nice overview of how content blocks can be used in situations where content is not known, perhaps a client has not yet delivered it:

 - [Content, First?][Content First]